Kimmy K.

 Do you work or live in Koreatown at the moment?

-I live in Koreatown and work in Downtown L.A.
+I live in Koreatown and work in downtown Los Angeles.

 What do you think of Koreatown?

 Koreatown is relatively crowded because the population is quite concentrated.
 When I first immigrated, I was simply happy to meet Koreans.
 There weren’t that many Koreans at that moment, and there was only one Korean mart.
-But now, it’s odd not to meet Koreans when I walk in K-town.
+Now, it’s odd not to meet Koreans when I walk in K-Town.
 There are just so many Koreans.

 Where is or was your favorite place in Koreatown?

 In Koreatown, I usually go to the market a lot.
-I think the Korean parade is good too.
-My son is 13 years old, and he learned Taekwondo, Baduk [the board game “Go”], and origami in a free program held by the Korean Cultural Center.
-I think programs are really nice.
+The Korean parade is good too.
+My son is 13 years old, and he learned Taekwondo, Baduk (바둑 — the board game “Go”), and origami in a free program held by the Korean Cultural Center.
+I think the programs are really nice.

-I think my friends did that when I was young, too.
+My friends also did that when they were younger.
 Please tell me about your experience immigrating to the United States.

 I came here when I was 12, following my mom and dad.
 I had no choice.